NuGet/Home/designs/DotNet-Sources-Support.md

 ### Other ideas

 Validation rules on sources could be integrated into CLI and VS. (http vs https, source exists, etc...)
+- on add/update, and on list.

+consider an airplane mode, or the like, to disable all sources which aren't available right now. but perhaps not the same disable as normal, so we can move back to enable later.

 ### Open Questions
-SHould dotnet nuget list source understand sources (and fallback folders?) set in project files? should there be a way to probe .csproj files??? to list other sources?
+Should dotnet nuget list source understand sources (and fallback folders?) set in project files? should there be a way to probe .csproj files??? to list other sources?
     dotnet nuget list source --solution foo.sln